AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     Get the value of the URI for the secret for use in the app settings of the function app.
 Wrap it as you've done for many keys before to indicate it's a Microsoft.KeyVault reference.

-1. Add the connection information to the application settings
+1. Add the connection information to the application settings of `LicensePlateProcessingFunctions`

-    To get started,

     In configuration, under App Settings, add a new application setting.
 Name the setting